Where to Hang Your Hummingbird Feeder

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.

-Hummingbirds arrive in spring when natural food sources are still scarce.
-Early flowers may not have bloomed yet, and insects—another crucial protein source—haven’t fully emerged.
-Those first scouts depend heavily on feeders to refuel after their grueling migration.
-If they find your yard empty, they won’t wait around.
-Hummingbirds establish feeding territories quickly, and once they’ve claimed a reliable food source elsewhere, they’re unlikely to add your yard to their rotation.
+Hummingbirds come in the spring when there aren’t many natural food sources available.
+The first flowers may not have opened yet, and another important source of food – insects – hasn’t fully emerged.
+Those first scouts rely on feeders to refuel because of their long migration.
+If your yard is empty, they won’t stick around.
+Hummingbirds establish feeding territories fast, and when they have a consistent source of food elsewhere, it’s very unlikely they will add your yard to their routes.

 The Regional Migration Timeline: Know When Hummingbirds Reach Your Area

-Mid-Atlantic and lower Midwest (North Carolina, Virginia, Kentucky, Missouri): Birds typically arrive in early to mid-April.
-Put feeders out by late March.
+Mid-Atlantic and lower Midwest (North Carolina, Virginia, Kentucky, Missouri): Birds usually show up during the first half of April.
+Put out feeders by the end of March.

-Northeast and upper Midwest (New York, Pennsylvania, Michigan, Wisconsin): Hummingbirds reach these areas from late April through early May.
-Feeders should be out by mid-April.
+Northeast and upper Midwest (New York, Pennsylvania, Michigan, Wisconsin): Hummingbirds arrive in these regions from the end of April to the beginning of May.
+Set up your feeders in mid-April.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.

-Northern states and Canada (Maine, Minnesota, Ontario): Late May is peak arrival time.
-Have feeders ready by early May.
+Northern states and Canada (Maine, Minnesota, Ontario): Peak arriving time is at the end of May.
+Make sure feeders are ready by early May.

 Set Up Early, Not When the Weather Turns Warm